Empower Educators: A Spotlight on Media Literacy Week

 Educator Toolkit: Gear Up for Media Literacy Week & Beyond

 In this digital era, it’s essential to equip students with the critical skills they need to become astute digital citizens.
-As we anticipate the launch of an extensive suite of media literacy resources in 2024, we’re here now, offering practical strategies to kickstart meaningful dialogues in your classrooms and schools.
+Let’s dive into some practical strategies to kick-start meaningful dialogues in your classrooms and schools.

 Encourage students to delve deeper into the information they encounter with activities that promote a critical mindset.
-Here’s how you can integrate Britannica Education’s graphic organizers into your lessons:
+Here’s how you can integrate Teach Britannica’s graphic organizers into your lessons:

 • Compare Sources: Challenge students to analyze two news articles on the same topic.
 Ask them to identify each source’s perspective, assess the reliability of the information, and discuss any biases they may detect.
 This exercise sharpens their analytical skills and fosters an understanding of how different perspectives can influence reporting.